 Ideally, each chicken should be provided three to four square feet of room, but at the very least, each chicken should be given two square feet of space per bird.

-FAQs about Golden Sex Link chickens
+FAQs about Golden Sex Link Chickens

-How many eggs do Golden Sex Link chickens lay?
+2. How many eggs do Golden Sex Link chickens lay?

-How long do Golden Sex Link chickens live?
+4. Are Golden Sex Link chickens friendly?

 Conclusion